Inline Skating Tricks for Beginners

 The next step is to take your straight-line scooting around a corner.
 When turning the corner, you’ll naturally have to use the outside edge.
 Keep practicing the outside edge skating in both directions around the bend.

 You’ve learned a couple of fun-filled beginner tricks for inline skaters.
-But all the reading and video watching will amount to zero if you won’t put in the work and practice needed to master each trick.
+But all the reading and video watching will amount to zero if you won’t put in the work and do the drills needed to master each trick.

 So, start practicing now.
-And if a trick proves harder than this post made it seem, watch a relevant video and practice even more.
+And if a trick proves harder than this post made it seem, watch a our video and practice even more.

 Happy inline skating!
-And remember to gear up properly before hitting the park.
+And remember to gear up properly before heading out.